 There are various paths to a career as a computer support technician.
 Jobs in this career require computer knowledge, but not necessarily a four-year degree.
 Many employers seeking candidates for their computer support teams accept applicants with an associate degree or postsecondary classes.
 Companies may also require their computer support technicians to hold certifications in the products the companies use.

-The Computer Systems Specialist program at YTI Career Institute combines qualified instruction with the facilities, computer equipment and tools you'd find on your first day of work.
-Graduates earn an Associate in Specialized Business degree in as few as 21 months and prepare to pursue Security+, A+ and Network+ certifications.
+The Computer and Data Management program at YTI Career Institute combines qualified instruction with the facilities, computer equipment and tools you'd find on your first day of work.
+Graduates earn an Associate in Specialized Technology degree in as few as 21 months and prepare to pursue Security+, A+ and Network+ certifications.

-If you're ready to begin training to be a computer support technician, check out the Computer Systems Specialist program at our campus in York, PA in person.
-Click here to schedule a campus tour or call 717-757-1100 today!
+If you're ready to begin training to be a computer support technician, check out the Computer and Data Management program at our campus in York, PA.
+Click here to get more info or call 717-757-1100 today!